mislavskii/maxima-java-02/README.md

 # maxima-java-02

-Learning to handle clasees in Java
+Learning to handle classes in Java